xarray-contrib/xarray-simlab/doc/develop.rst

 Release notes
 ~~~~~~~~~~~~~

-Every significative code contribution should be listed in the
+Every significative code contribution should be listed in Section
-:doc:`whats_new` section of this documentation under the corresponding version.
+:doc:`whats_new` of this documentation under the corresponding version.

 Contributing to documentation
 -----------------------------